mironside/mironside.github.io-nope/_posts/2015-09-23-c-api-internal-access-protection.md

 The adjustment is simple: 1) make members private 2) make api functions friends

 I prefer to use a class instead of a struct so members default to private without the noise of an extra private: statement.
-Friend declarations simply follow the data declarations.
+Friend declarations simply follow the data declarations in the class.
 This has a nice effect of grouping everything in the api but with the downside of needing to redeclare the functions an extra time as friends.

 ### Access Protection
 {% highlight c %}